joonanlab/joonanlab.github.io/_pages/recruitment.md

 ## Graduate students

 Dr. An is a member of the Integrated Biomedical and Life Science Program.
+We are currently looking for a student with strong background in computational science and molecular biology.
 If you are interested in our work, please send Dr. An (joonanlab at gmail dot com) a brief email with a description of your interests, and your CV.

 ## Undergraduate students